BimmerGestalt/IDriveConnectAddons/README.md

 - Perhaps integrated with the official RSS News reader
 - Dynamic Music would be fun
 - Sports Displays could be reused for accelerometer display, perhaps?
-- Smart Things could be a frontend for Home Assistant
+- Smart Things could be a frontend for Home Assistant (implemented as [Hass Gestalt](https://github.com/BimmerGestalt/HassGestalt))
 - The GoPro app inspires a dashboard-integrated dashcam control/view interface, perhaps with support for real GoPros
 - Perhaps replicate the new IDrive Weather map for cars that don't include it
 - Bring OnlineSearch functionality (navigation, calling) to all cars, without relying on the car's own data service